Create Fast Insert Scripts

 PL/SQL Export Utilities are now able to export table data as insert scripts

-Some weeks ago I released a new version of my PLEX project.
+A few weeks ago I released a new version of my PLEX project.
 I improved the ability to export table data as insert scripts.
-Originally PLEX was only able to export CSV data.
-The reason was, that I designed PLEX to quickstart version control in Oracle DB projects and the ability to export CSV data was meant to track changes in master data tables.
+Previously, PLEX was only able to export CSV data.
+The reason was that I originally developed PLEX to speed up the implementation of version control in Oracle DB projects, and the ability to export CSV data was intended to track changes in master data tables.

-It turned out that a colleague of mine wanted to have PLEX to export insert scripts for all data in all tables for the initial deployment of a new app.
-I implemented the first version but was not happy with the runtime of the scripts.
-I can hear some people argue that there are better tools than insert scripts for importing larger datasets - but sometimes this is the only accepted way because there is only SQL*Plus available to run the deployment scripts…
+It turned out that a colleague of mine wanted PLEX to export insert scripts for all data in all tables for the initial deployment of a new application.
+I implemented an initial version, but was not happy with the runtime of the insert scripts.
+I now hear some people arguing that there are better tools than insert scripts for importing larger amounts of data - but sometimes this is the only accepted way because only SQL*Plus is available to run the deployment scripts….

-Then I stumbled over an older post from Connor McDonald on how to create fast insert scripts.
-I incorporated his performance hacks into PLEX.
+Then I stumbled across an older post by Connor McDonald on creating fast insert scripts.
+I have integrated his performance hacks into PLEX.

-You can use it like so (see last parameter):
+You can use them as follows (see last parameter):

 DECLARE